arpitbbhayani/knowledge-base/system-design/sending-payload-in-an-http-get-request/gist.md

 ⚡ So, does any popular tool uses this convention?

 Yes.
-ElasticSearch - one of the most popular search utilities, uses this convention.
+ElasticSearch- one of the most popular search utilities, uses this convention.

 The search endpoint of ElasticSearch is a GET endpoint where the complex search queries in JSON format are sent in the request payload.